jasonaden/angular/aio/content/guide/practical-observable-usage.md

 * Don’t send a request if the value stays the same (rapidly hit a character, then backspace, for instance)
 * Cancel ongoing AJAX requests if their results will be invalidated by the updated results

 Writing this in full JavaScript can be quite involved.
-But with RxJS, it’s a simple series of operators:
+With Observables, you can use a simple series of RxJS operators:

 ```
 const typeahead = fromEvent(searchBox, 'input').pipe(